Eosinophilic esophagitis: Endoscopy

 Endoscopically, ridges, furrows, or rings may be seen in the esophageal wall.
-Sometimes, multiple rings may occur in the esophagus, leading to the term "corrugated esophagus" or "feline esophagus" due to similarity of the rings to the cat esophagus.
-Presence of white exudates in esophagus is also suggestive of the diagnosis.
+Sometimes, multiple rings may occur in the esophagus, leading to the term "corrugated esophagus" or "feline esophagus" due to the similarity of the rings to the cat esophagus.
+The presence of white exudates in the esophagus also suggests the diagnosis.
 On biopsy taken at the time of endoscopy, numerous eosinophils can be seen in the superficial epithelium.
 A minimum of 15 eosinophils per high-power field are required to make the diagnosis.
-Eosinophilic inflammation is not limited to the esophagus alone, and does extend through the whole gastrointestinal tract.
+Eosinophilic inflammation is not limited to the esophagus alone and does extend through the whole gastrointestinal tract.
 Profoundly degranulated eosinophils may also be present, as may micro-abscesses and an expansion of the basal layer.

-Patients found to have signs of EoE on endoscopy should undergo an empiric 8-week trial of high-dose proton pump inhibitor therapy (twice daily) before repeat endoscopy in order to rule out GERD.
-Although endoscopic findings are helpful in identifying patients with EoE, they are not diagnostic of the disease if the patient has no clinical symptoms.
+Although endoscopic findings help identify patients with EoE, they are not diagnostic if the patient has no clinical symptoms.

 Esophageal mucosal biopsy

-Currently, endoscopic mucosal biopsy remains the most important diagnostic test for EoE, and is required to confirm the diagnosis.
+Endoscopic mucosal biopsy remains the gold standard diagnostic test for EoE and is required to confirm the diagnosis.
+Endoscopy with biopsies of the esophagus has a 100% sensitivity and 96% specificity for diagnosing eosinophilic esophagitis.
 Biopsy specimens from both the proximal/mid and distal esophagus should be obtained regardless of the gross appearance of the mucosa.
 Specimens should also be obtained from areas revealing endoscopic abnormalities.
-At least four biopsies are required to obtain adequate sensitivity for the detection of EoE.
-A definitive diagnosis of EoE is based on the presence of at least 15 eosinophils/HPF in the esophageal biopsies of patients despite treatment with high-dose PPI.
-GERD can increase eosinophilic infiltration in the distal esophagus, however, eosinophils associated with GERD generally occur at a lower density (i.e. < 15/HPF).
+2-4 biopsies should be obtained from both the proximal and distal esophagus to obtain adequate tissue samples for the detection of EoE.
+A definitive diagnosis of EoE is based on the presence of at least 15 eosinophils/HPF in the esophageal biopsies of patients with exclusion of other causes of eosinophilia in the esophagus including gastroesophageal reflux disease (GERD), achalasia hypereosinophilic syndrome, Crohn's disease, infections, pill esophagitis, or graft vs host disease.
+Endoscopy is also indicated after treatment is started to confirm histologic remission.

 Allergy assessment

 A thorough personal and family history of other atopic conditions is recommended in all patients with EoE.
 Testing for allergic sensitization may be considered using skin prick testing or blood testing for allergen-specific IgE.
-This is particularly important for the 10–20% of EoE patients who also have symptoms of immediate IgE-mediated food allergy.
+This is particularly important for the 10–20% of EoE patients with immediate IgE-mediated food allergy symptoms.
 Atopy patch testing has been used in some cases for the potential identification of delayed, non-IgE (cell-mediated) reactions.